dirkpostma/react-native-select/README.md

 # react-native-select

-select library for react native
+Component to select items from a list for React Native.
+The input can be a list of any type of objects.

 ## Installation